Sujit-O/pykg2vec/README.md

 ![](https://github.com/Sujit-O/pykg2vec/blob/master/figures/pykg2vec_structure.png?raw=true)

 ## To Get Started
 Pykg2vec aims to minimize the dependency on other libraries as far as possible to rapidly test the algorithms against different datasets.
-In pykg2vec, we won't focus in run-time performance at this moment. **However, we do encourage users to install the tensorflow-gpu for speeding up the training! the guide to install Tensorflow can be found [here](https://www.tensorflow.org/install).**
+In pykg2vec, we won't focus in run-time performance at this moment. **However, we do encourage users to install the tensorflow-gpu for speeding up the training! the guide to install Tensorflow through pip can be found [here](https://www.tensorflow.org/install/pip).**
 In the future, may provide faster implementation of each of the algorithms.
 (C++ implementations to come!)

 Before using pykg2vec, we strongly recommend users to set up a virtual work environment (Venv or Anaconda) and to have the following packages installed:
 * Python >= 3.6
-* tensorflow==`<version suitable for your workspace>` or tensorflow-gpu=`<version suitable for your workspace>`
+* tensorflow==2.1.0

 Three ways to install pykg2vec are described as follows.
 ```bash